DEEPA-1505/Udemy-Clone-Project/README.md

 This is a static front-end project with no backend or interactive functionality.
 It is intended for learning and portfolio purposes only.

 how to view?
-you can access my Udemy Clone website by visiting [link] feel free to explore the content and get in touch!
+you can access my Udemy Clone website by visiting [https://deepa-1505.github.io/Udemy-Clone-Project/] feel free to explore the content and get in touch!

 Thank you for visiting my Udemy Clone Website